ryankrdh/Milestone-Project-3/README.md

 ## How to use

-Game will have only have one player against a dealer.
+Game will have only one player against a dealer.

 Card rank are as follows: